What’s at Stake for Clean Energy in the US Election?

 Trump appointees at the Department of Energy have buried a study of the value of interconnecting the country’s interstate transmission system, dubbed SEAMS, reportedly due to its undermining of the administration’s case against renewables as a reliable replacement for baseload coal-fired power plants.

 All of this serves as evidence of what a second Trump term could bring to national electricity policy.
-But what would a Biden win do?
+But what would a Biden win bring about?

 Biden’s plan to reach 100 percent clean energy by 2035 would set a much more aggressive target than any of the state and utility goals on the books today, forcing utilities to react rapidly.
-Two weeks ago, Duke Energy published its new integrated resource plan (IRP), and included six different scenarios for reaching its carbon targets.
+Two weeks ago, Duke Energy published its new integrated resource plan (IRP), which included six different scenarios for reaching its carbon targets.

 “I think you’d see a lot more of that,” Shreve says of the multi-pathway approach.
 If the utilities “wake up on [November 4] and find that Joe Biden is the new president and the Democrats took a full sweep, they’re going to say, ‘OK, the first order of business is we’re redoing our IRPs tomorrow.”